BIBSYSDEV/NVA-Frontend/documentation/ApplicationMaintenanceMessage.md

 # Maintenance Message

-There are two ways to globally display information to users of the application:
+There are two ways to display global information to users of the application:

-- Simple yellow information banner at the top
+- Show a simple yellow information banner at the top of the page
-- Closing down any routes and only displaying an information message on the page
+- Close down all routes and display only an information message
-  - The header of the application with logo will still be visible

 ### Information Banner

+To show a banner only:

 1. Go to AWS Amplify
-2. Select the NVA-Frontend App
+2. Select the NVA-Frontend app
-3. Hosting -> Environment variables -> Manage variables
+3. Navigate to Hosting -> Environment variables -> Manage variables
-4. Set the following variables: 5. `VITE_MAINTENANCE_MESSAGE_NB` for Norwegian text 6. `VITE_MAINTENANCE_MESSAGE_EN` for English text
+4. Set the following variables: 5. `VITE_MAINTENANCE_MESSAGE_NB` - Norwegian message 6. `VITE_MAINTENANCE_MESSAGE_EN` - English message
 5. Save the environment variable changes
-6. Go to Overview -> `main` branch -> ´Redeploy this version´
+6. Navigate to Overview -> `main` branch -> ´Redeploy this version´

 ### Closing down the application

+To block access and show only an information page:

 1. Go to AWS Amplify
-2. Select the NVA-Frontend App
+2. Select the NVA-Frontend app
-3. Hosting -> Environment variables -> Manage variables
+3. Navigate to Hosting -> Environment variables -> Manage variables
-4. Set the following variables: 5. `VITE_MAINTENANCE_MESSAGE_NB` for Norwegian text 6. `VITE_MAINTENANCE_MESSAGE_EN` for English text 7. `VITE_MAINTENANCE_SEVERITY` to `block`
+4. Set the following variables: 5. `VITE_MAINTENANCE_MESSAGE_NB` - Norwegian message 6. `VITE_MAINTENANCE_MESSAGE_EN` - English message 7. `VITE_MAINTENANCE_SEVERITY` - set to `block`
 5. Save the environment variable changes
-6. Go to Overview -> `main` branch -> ´Redeploy this version´
+6. Navigate to Overview -> `main` branch -> ´Redeploy this version´

 ### Scheduling messages

-Both of the above-mentioned can be scheduled adding the environment variables:
+You can schedule both the banner and the full block by adding the following environment variables:

-1. `VITE_MAINTENANCE_START` to i.e. `2025-01-01T12:00:00.000Z`
+1. `VITE_MAINTENANCE_START` - e.g. `2025-01-01T12:00:00.000Z`
-2. `VITE_MAINTENANCE_END` to i.e. `2025-01-02T12:00:00.000Z`
+2. `VITE_MAINTENANCE_END` - e. g. `2025-01-02T12:00:00.000Z`

-### Weakness
+### Limitation

-There is no way of scheduling a `severity=none` to `severity=block` independent of message.
-This means that there is no way to automatically go from a banner message "At noon, February something, the application will be taken down for maintenance" to closing down the application with message "The application is under maintenance".
-To achieve this, a manual update of environment variable and new deploy has to be made.
-In effect making the scheduling pointless for this case.
+t is not possible to schedule a change from severity=none to severity=block independent of the message text.

+In practice, this means you cannot automatically:

+- Show a banner such as: `“At noon on February X, the application will be taken down for maintenance.”`
+- And then, at that time, switch to a full block with a message such as: `“The application is under maintenance.”`

+To achieve this, you must manually update the environment variables and redeploy at the time of the change.
+This limits the usefulness of scheduling for this scenario.